In this article:

 EDITORS ❖ XLReporting

-Shows an icon button that opens a popup with the editors in the adjacent number of columns on the same row in Run model.
+Shows an icon button that opens a popup window with the editors in the adjacent columns on the same row in Run model.
 Columns that do not contain an editor are ignored and not displayed in the popup.
-The names parameter defines the field names, and can either be a cell range or a comma-delimited list of names.
+The names parameter defines the field names, and can either be a cell range, a comma-delimited list of names, or an integer with the number of adjacent columns.

-This enables you to combine multiple editors into a single popup editor.
-The selected values will be written back into the related cells, so this is simply a different route.
-It enables you to create a visually simpler model by hiding multiple editor columns and showing them as a single popup instead.
+This enables you to combine multiple editors into a single popup window.
+The selected values will be written back into the related cells, so this is simply a different data entry.
+It enables you to create a visually simpler model by hiding multiple editor columns and showing them in a single popup editor instead.

 Please note that this is only applicable in Run models.